• Skip to primary navigation

 Easy vegan cornbread in baking stone on wooden table.

-• Pour the batter into the baking pan and bake for 25-30 minutes.
-The cornbread is done once you insert a toothpick into the middle and it comes out clean.
-Remove from the oven and give it a little time to cool down before you serve it.
-That’s it!
+4. Pour the cornbread batter into the baking pan and bake for 25-30 minutes.
+The cornbread is done when you insert a toothpick into the center, and it comes out clean.

 Cornbread in baking pan with chili on wooden table.

-You can store any leftovers in the fridge, freezer, or even on the counter.
-Here’s how you do it.
+You can store vegan cornbread leftovers in the refrigerator, freezer, or on the counter at room temperature.

-• Fridge: Store in the refrigerator for a week.
+• Refrigerator: Store in the fridge for up to a week in a covered container.

 Vegan cornbread in tray with white napkin.